 Captain Mitch’s Airboat Tour offers a one-hour ride from their base outside of Everglades City.
-They charge $40/adult and $20/child over 5 (Another reason to travel while your kids are YOUNG).
 We found a coupon for $3 off per person from a local tourist guide.
 While the Everglades water was “high” while we were visiting at approx 18 inches deep, Florida State Law requires tour operators to provide life jackets for all of the children.

 Our tour was led by Captain Mark.
-The airboat ride was 1/3 adventure -skimming quickly over the water and through the mangroves, 1/3 scenic tour- moving slowly to look for wildlife or stare at the alligator Mark spotted and 1/3 asking questions of someone who was born and raised locally.
+The airboat ride was 1/3 adventure -skimming quickly over the water and through the mangroves, 1/3 scenic tour- moving slowly to look for wildlife or stare at the alligator Mark spotted, and 1/3 asking questions of someone who was born and raised locally.
 These three items combined for a very memorable 60 minutes!
-My favorite part was hearing about how Captain Mark hunts frogs and alligators and how he almost lost his leg from an infected gator bite — even after he poured bleach into the wound?!?!
-What?!
-There’s nothing like a local yarn to make the tour more enjoyable!
+My favorite part was hearing about how Captain Mark hunts frogs and alligators and how he almost lost his leg from an infected gator bite — even after he poured bleach into the wound?!?
+Excuse me, what?!
+There’s nothing like a local yawn to make the tour more enjoyable!

 - The “Captains” do work off of tips, so plan accordingly with having cash available.
 We had to go back to our van for cash and almost missed out on giving Mark a tip!

-- Capt Mitch’s did offer earplugs (for $) but they wouldn’t stay in the kids’ ears.
+- Capt Mitch’s offered earplugs (for $) but they wouldn’t stay in the kids’ ears.
 We took turns holding C and covering her ears.
 I don’t see any lasting damage, but if you have noise-canceling headphones for your little ones, I would bring them!